What Is Calisthenics?

-Another huge misconception about calisthenics is that it is easy on the joints.
+Another huge misconception peddled by the “experts” is that calisthenics is easy on the joints.

-A lot of calisthenics movements can be very demanding on the joints.
-This is especially true when performing bodyweight calisthenics and skill training.
+Calisthenics movements can be very demanding on the joints!
+This is especially true during bodyweight skill training.

-Learning proper form and technique is crucial for optimal joint health when it comes to calisthenics or any other form of movement in general!
+Of course, learning proper form and technique is crucial for optimal joint health when it comes to any form of training.

-People also think (as I once did) that building muscle with calisthenics is great because you get to do all these cool stunts and skills.
+People also think (as I once did) that training these cool skills will make you jacked and ripped.

-While learning certain calisthenics skills will build you some muscle and strength, don’t expect it to have a huge impact on your physique and performance.
+While learning certain calisthenics skills can build some muscle and strength, don’t expect skill training to have a massive impact on your physique and performance.

 Read More: How To Build Muscle With Calisthenics

-Calisthenics skills are some of the most dazzling displays of balance and coordination.
+Calisthenics skills are some of the most dazzling displays of balance and coordination out there!

-Muscle ups and handstands seem like exercises that could build a lot of muscle mass, especially since they look like they require a lot of strength to perform.
+From the outside – muscle ups and handstands seem like exercises that require a massive amount of strength to perform.

 If you’re planning to build size and strength, then calisthenics skill training isn’t the way to go.

 - A lot of calisthenics skills require you to have a low bodyweight.
-The lower your bodyweight is, the easier your calisthenics skill will become.
+The lower your bodyweight is, the easier the skills become.
 A lower bodyweight means less muscle mass which means less strength.

 Look closely and you’ll start to notice a trend amongst calisthenics athletes.
-Most of them are slim and short.
+Most of them are skinny and short.

 This makes it far easier for them to achieve these skills because they weigh less and their bodies are naturally more compact!

-While skill training can be a lot of fun, it is terrible at building functional full body strength.
+While skill training can be a lot of fun, it is terrible at building size and strength.

 The bulk of your calisthenics training should focus on moving the body through space, using simple compound movements and focusing on progressive overload.